-Section 1797,204 of the California Health and Safety Code MCI Plan Multi-Casualty Incident Plan Paramedic As defined by California Health and Safety Code, Section 1797.84 Prehospital Advisory Committee (PAC) Formed to advise the EMS Medical Director on issues concerning the technical aspects in provision of prehospital care.
-Rural All census places with a population density of 7 to 50 persons per square mile; or census tracts and enumeration districts without census tracts that have a population density of 7 to 50 persons per square mile, (Reference: State of California Emergency Medical Services Authority, BMS Standards and Guidelines) San Benito County Designated Dispatch Center Communications center contracted to provide public safety and 9-1-1 emergency dispatch services for the County of San Benito, and cities of Hollister and San Juan Bautista.
-The dispatch center provides services for three (3) fire agencies, the contracted ambulance provider and other state and federal agencies Suburban All census places with a population density of 51 to 100 persons per square mile; or census tracts and enumeration districts without census tracts that have a population density of 51 to 100 persons per square mile.
+Medical Direction Direction given to ambulance personnel by a base hospital physician through direct voice contact or approved MICN, as required by applicable medical protocols.
+Medical Director A physician with experience in emergency medical systems who provides medical oversight to the EMS System, pursuant to Section 1797.204 of the California Health and Safety Code.
+MCI Plan Multi-Casualty Incident Plan Paramedic As defined by California Health and Safety Code, Section 1797.84 Prehospital Advisory Committee (PAC) Formed to advise the EMS Medical Director on issues concerning the technical aspects in provision of prehospital care.
+Rural All census places with a population density of 7 to 50 persons per square mile; or census tracts and enumeration districts without census tracts that have a population density of 7 to 50 persons per square mile.
+(Reference: State of California Emergency Medical Services Authority, EMS Standards and Guidelines) San Benito County Designated Dispatch Center, Santa Cruz Regional 911 Communications center contracted to provide public safety and 911 emergency dispatch services for the County of San Benito, and cities of Hollister and San Juan Bautista.
+Santa Cruz Regional 911 provides services for three (3) fire agencies, the contracted ambulance provider and other state and federal agencies Suburban All census places with a population density of 51 to 100 persons per square mile; or census tracts and enumeration districts without census tracts that have a population density of 51 to 100 persons per square mile.
 (Reference: State of California Emergency Medical Services Authority, EMS Standards and Guidelines) Urban All census places with a population density of 101 to 500 persons per square mile; or census tracts and enumeration districts without census tracts that have a population density of 101 to 500 persons per square mile.
 (Reference: State of California Emergency Medical Services Authority, EMS Standards and Guidelines) Wilderness Census tracts or enumeration districts without census tracts that have a population of less than seven (7) persons per square mile.
-(Reference: State of California Emergency Medical Services Authority, EMS Standards and Guidelines)
+(Reference: State of California Emergency Medical Services Authority, EMS Standards and Guidelines